Colombia’s Inspector General’s Office said Monday that it has opened a disciplinary investigation into three top army generals on corruption charges.

-The Inspector General also announced an investigation against Counterintelligence commander General Eduardo Quiroz, who allegedly has been leading a witch hunt for commanders who talked to the New York Times and other media over controversial National Army commander General Nicacio Martinez.
+The Inspector General also announced an investigation against Counterintelligence commander General Eduardo Quiros, who allegedly has been leading a witch hunt for commanders who talked to the New York Times and other media over controversial National Army commander General Nicasio Martinez.

 The control entity received information that compromised senior officials who allegedly demanded money from subordinates for the apparent financing of family trips, from individuals and businessmen for the issuance of safe-conducts, and supposed offers of millionaire prizes or extended licenses in exchange for the identities of the people who would be delivering audios and documents with information to the media.

 Anonymous commander via Semana

 According to weekly Semana, Fajardo and Romero were already investigated by the Prosecutor General’s Office.

 The investigation against Quiros is new and another major blow for Martinez, whose main whistleblower hunter has been exposed.